ehloonion/onionrouter/README.rst

 * **--mappings MAPPINGS** to define absolute path to static mappings folder (everything inside will be parsed as a yaml file) or yaml file
 * **--config CONFIG** to define the absolute path to config folder (must contain a onionrouter.ini file inside) or config file
-* **--client** or **-c** to connect to the daemon and ineract with.
+* **--client** or **-c** to connect to the daemon and interact with.
 Use the host and port options to define the options for the connection to the daemon
 * **--debug** or **-d** to start the daemon in debug mode.
 In this mode, daemon will also print (besides replying) the queries and answers Use the host and port options to define the options for the daemon
 * **--interactive** or **-i** to run onionrouter in interactive input mode for debugging or testing purposes without daemon

 How to run
 ----------
-Currently onionrouter runs in the foreground, so you need to either run it via a systemd unit file or through some other daemonizing methond (eg screen/tmux/etc).
+Currently onionrouter runs in the foreground, so you need to either run it via a systemd unit file or through some other daemonizing method (eg screen/tmux/etc).
 An example systemd unit is included in the *contrib* directory, modify it to your liking.

 .. code-block:: console